abhayanand08/Juiccy/README.md

 6. **Editor** :-  VS Code

 ## Getting Started
-To work/contribute on this project follow the given steps as shown below.
+To work on this project follow the given steps as shown below.

 ### Pre-requisites
 1. Must have installed [Vs Code](https://code.visualstudio.com/) in your system.